CNR-STIIMA-IRAS/comau-experimental/PDL_programs/README.md

 The program gives useful feedback about the robot motion.
 Data are passed to the ROS node via a TCP/IP connection on a different port respect to the one of the trajectory communication.
 The data structure is based on the `MotionFeedbackComau.msg` message ([README](../comau_msgs/README.md)) plus a ROS-I standard header.

+## ROS_COMAU_robot_status

+The program sends feedback about some important values of the controller state.
+The information are exchanged with a ROS node over a TCP/IP connection (the port used for this feedback is different from the ones of trajectory and motion_feedback communications).
+The data structure is based on the standard ROS-I `RobotStatus.msg` message.

 ## Developer Contact